junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Enough talking," Castiel snaps.
 "We did not miss the signal.
 It is time-consuming to get all the other seals ready until this last one, and have a cooperative host to manifest on the Earth and below to perform the task.
 Now, Lilith, the first Abomination and the final seal --"

-The demon named Lilith, who, from Jimmy's view, looks nothing other than a young, innocent girl in pure white dress, smiles with a peaceful smile, looking into Castiel's eyes, and just so happened, meeting Jimmy's too.
+The demon named Lilith, who, from Jimmy's view, looks nothing other than a young, innocent girl in a pure white dress, smiles with a peaceful smile, looking into Castiel's eyes, and just so happens, meeting Jimmy's too.
 She looks beautiful and calm, and so, so, human -- if not counting the foggy white demon eyes.

 Jimmy's heart skips a beat.
 He's not going to kill her, is he?
 Or in this case, is Castiel?

-"I'm ready," Lilith announces, looking up at the Cage, opening her arms, like a little girl embracing the spring wind, or letting the light of autumn sun shining on her face.
+"I'm ready," Lilith announces, looking up at the Cage, opening her arms, like a little girl embracing the spring wind, or letting the light of autumn sun shine on her face.
 She closes her eyes.

 Jarringly, Jimmy thinks she almost looks like Claire.
 His daughter might be just like that in a few years.
-He can imagine her wearing a similar silken white dress, standing in a park somewhere, letting the wind blowing the skirt, enjoying the sun.
+He can imagine her wearing a similar silken white dress, standing in a park somewhere, letting the wind blow the skirt, enjoying the sun.
 His heart clenches.
 All he can see now is Claire standing before him, waiting to be executed cold-bloodedly.

 Castiel marches toward her, with the angel blade raised high in his hand.